nii-yamagishilab/project-NN-Pytorch-scripts/README.md

 ## 3. Python environment

 Only a few packages are required:
-1. python 3 (test on python3.8)
+1. Python 3 (test on python3.8)
 2. Pytorch 1.6 and above (test on pytorch-1.6)
 3. numpy (test on  1.18.1)
 4. scipy (test on 1.4.1)
 5. torchaudio (test on 0.6.0)
 6. librosa (0.8.0) with numba (0.48.0) and mir_eval (0.6) for some music projects

-I use miniconda to manage python environment.
-You may use [./env.yml](./env.yml) or [./env2.yml](./env2.yml) to create the environment on our server by:
+I use miniconda to manage Python environment.
+You may use [./env.yml](./env.yml) or [./env2.yml](./env2.yml) to create the environment:

 ```
 # create environment